Treats, snacks, food or reward: which is it?

 No species lives in a nothing-for-something world.

 I used to have a disdain for using food in training.
 Then, after some frustration on both ends of the leash and poor results, I started educating myself and came to terms with the fact that it was my own personal hangup over the concept of using food that was preventing success.
 My desire to become an automatic demigod in the eyes of my dog Dory was driving me to poor training.
-It required some soul-searching and deflation of ego to accept this and move on.
-Move on I did and boy oh boy did my dog thank me for it!
+It required some soul-searching and deflation of ego to accept this truth and move on.
+Move on I did, and boy oh boy did my dog thank me for it!
 Instead of diminishing the relationship, she saw me in a whole new light, like that chef friend you have who from time to time invites you over to dinner to be the first victim in some glorious culinary experiment.
 “Wow, can’t wait to eat at Jane’s house again!
 She’s awesome!”

 Timing… beyond rewarding.

 Besides rewards, I came to realize that dogs need clarity - they need to know WHY they are getting rewarded.
 If we are in control of a motivator, we have a training moment right in front of us.
 This is where the clicker comes in - it allows us to give the gift of clarity to our dogs.
 It's purely cause and effect; a fact that we all live with every day of our lives.
 The clicker means efficiency, predictability, understanding.
 Combine good observation and good timing with a clicker and a reward and wow!